Find Schools

 • Elevated Motorman

-Is There Job Demand for Subway and Streetcar Operators?
+Are There Job Opportunities for Subway and Streetcar Operators?

-In the United States, there were 12,800 jobs for Subway or Streetcar Operator in 2016.
+There were about 12,800 jobs for Subway or Streetcar Operator in 2016 (in the United States).
 New jobs are being produced at a rate of 4.7% which is below the national average.
 The Bureau of Labor Statistics predicts 600 new jobs for Subway or Streetcar Operator by 2026.
-The BLS estimates 1,300 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 1,300 job openings in this field each year.

 undefined